Differences between fixed and adjustable rate loans

 Your first few years of payments on a fixed-rate loan go mostly toward interest.
 The amount paid toward your principal amount goes up slowly each month.

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Independent Bankers Mortgage at (888) 478-9991 to discuss how we can help.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Independent Bankers Mortgage at (888) 478-9991 for details.

-ARMs most often feature the lowest rates toward the beginning.
-They usually provide the lower rate from a month to ten years.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
 You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for borrowers who expect to move within three or five years.
-These types of adjustable rate programs most benefit people who will move before the initial lock expires.
+For these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of ARMs most benefit people who plan to move before the initial lock expires.

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan to remain in the home for any longer than this initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell or refinance at the lower property value.
+Most people who choose ARMs do so because they want to get lower introductory rates and do not plan to stay in the home for any longer than this introductory low-rate period.
+ARMs are risky if property values decrease and borrowers are unable to sell or refinance.